Logo

 Best for Advanced Traders

-KuCoin is favored by technical traders for its market depth, abundant listings, and leverage products.
+KuCoin is commonly used by technical traders who want market depth, a large set of listings, and leverage products.

-• Pro‑Grade Toolkit: In‑depth charts, conditional orders, and liquidity that curbs slippage.
+• Pro‑Grade Toolkit: In‑depth charts, conditional orders, and liquidity that can reduce slippage.

-• Diverse Leverage: Margin, leveraged tokens, futures up to 100x, and options for complex positioning.
+• Diverse Leverage: Margin, leveraged tokens, futures up to 100x, and options for different positioning needs.

 Pros: